zaeemzadeh/Active-Learning-UCF101-IPM/README.md

 # Active Learning using Iterative Projection and Matching
-implementation of the active learning algorithm proposed in:
+Implementation of the active learning experiment on UCF-101 video dataset proposed in:

 Alireza Zaeemzadeh, Mohsen Joneidi ( shared first authorship) , Nazanin Rahnavard, Mubarak Shah: Iterative Projection and Matching: Finding Structure-preserving Representatives and Its Application to Computer Vision.
 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019.
 [link](http://openaccess.thecvf.com/content_CVPR_2019/papers/Zaeemzadeh_Iterative_Projection_and_Matching_Finding_Structure-Preserving_Representatives_and_Its_Application_CVPR_2019_paper.pdf)